San Diego Expungement FAQ Lawyer

 Q. How much does it cost to expunge my criminal record?

-A. At Second Chance Legal, our experienced expungement lawyers in San Diego believe quality legal help should be affordable.
+A. At San Diego Expungement Attorney Group, our experienced expungement lawyers in San Diego believe quality legal help should be affordable.
 For a small fee, you can erase your past mistakes, improve your quality of life, and make your future bright.
 If you have questions about the cost of expungement, please call our law firm as soon as possible.

 Q. How do I begin the expungement process?